Key Concepts

 <style scoped></style>

-This example View component does nothing.
-It just displays the text "My Experiment" in a large (h1) font.
+This example View component does nothing except display the text "My Experiment" in a large (h1) font.

-To begin using Smile, we need to import the Smile API and use it to define the steps in the experiment.
+To begin using Smile, import the Smile API and use it to define the steps in the experiment.

 <script setup>